vhho/NCAA_Journal_Data/README.md

 1/ File of 70% triples used when training model

-2/ File of 70% triples after adding triple from rule
+2/ File of 70% triples after adding triple from rules

 3/ File of 30% triples used when training model